garbage can

 • the garbage (standard; uncountable noun)

-• the trash (standard; uncountable noun)
+• the trash (American English; uncountable noun)

 • trash can (more common in American English)